AdaCore/gnatstudio/docs/users_guide/navigation.rst

-GPS provides basic navigation support for Ada, C and C++ sources even in the absence of information coming from the compiler by using a built-in parser, parsing the files both at startup and when they're modified.
+GPS provides basic navigation support for Ada, C and C++ sources even in the absence of information coming from the compiler by using a built-in parser, parsing the files both at startup and when they are modified.
 This provides basic navigation in simple cases.

 In this mode, GPS can navigate to an entity body from the declaration and